ricmac/Cybercultural/src/posts/1998-amazon-cdnow.md

 Sure enough, around April 1998 Amazon began testing a new online music section.
 Suddenly Jeff Bezos became a real threat to CDnow and N2K.
 Not that you would know it from [a book published later that year](https://archive.org/details/cdnowstoryragsto0000olim/page/184/mode/2up?q=n2k&view=theater) by CDnow’s founders, twin brothers Jason and Matthew Olim.
 In the book, entitled "The CDnow Story: Rags to Riches on the Internet," it was N2K and *not* Amazon that the brothers focused on:

-> “Our major competitors are Music Boulevard (which is owned by N2K), Tower Records and Blockbuster—and very recently Amazon.com joined the fray.”
+> “Our major competitors are Music Boulevard (which is owned by N2K), Tower Records and Blockbuster — and very recently Amazon.com joined the fray.”

 ![CDnow book, 1998](/assets/images/cdnow-book-pages-1998.jpg)
 *CDnow comparing its website favorably to Tower Records; "The CDnow Story".*